 Remember, you’ll still be charged for any borrowing before your holiday started.
 We’ll notify you of any charges in your monthly statement, and they’ll be applied to your account 28 days later as usual.
 This means that charges for borrowing in a previous month may be applied to your account while your interest holiday is in place.

-It’s free to apply and it won’t affect your credit rating, so there’s one less thing to worry about.
+Your interest holiday won't be reported to Credit Reference Agencies and won't affect your credit status, however lenders may take into account other information when making future lending decisions.
+For example, they may ask you to confirm this when you apply for credit or may ask to look at your bank statements.
 Remember, if you request an increase to your arranged overdraft limit, or apply for other credit, we’ll apply our normal creditworthiness and affordability checks before making a decision.